 If you have Lecture Theatre Seating that is uncomfortable, this can cause distractions and mean the students do not take in the required information.
-Fidgeting and constant shuffling of position to try and get comfortable is an annoyance both for the student and the person giving the lecture, which is why many universities invest a lot of time furnishing lecture theatres.
+Fidgeting and constant shuffling of position in an attempt to get comfortable is an annoyance for the student, those around them and the person giving the lecture, which is why many universities invest a lot of time on furnishings, ensuring they select the correct lecture theatre seating for their students.

 There are plenty of varieties of Lecture Theatre Seating, whether it’s a super comfortable variety with individual writing tables or a bench-type with a long all-in-one desk running along the row, each one has it’s own purpose and use.